 Single Honors Law students have two options:

-- Apply for Non-EU and European Erasmus and Non-European exchanges of the Law School (see Partner Universities.)
+- Apply for European Erasmus and Non-European exchanges of the Law School (see Partner Universities.)

 Joint Honors Law with Language students: